 - 26.10 A It is agreed that Article 27, Job Security, has no application to partial-load teachers except as referred to in 27.04 A, 27.06 A (iv), (v), (vi), 27.08 B, 27.11 B and 27.12.
-Such partial-load teachers may be released upon 30 days' written notice and shall resign by giving 30 days' written notice. - 26.10 B For the purpose of determining the service of a partial-load teacher under 27.06 A (iv), (v), (vi), and 27.08 B and for the purpose of determining progression through the grid ten months of on-the-job experience will entitle the employee to one year of service and to progress one step on the grid, except as noted in 26.10 C. - On-the-job experience will be calculated as follows: a partial-load teacher will be entitled to credit for service from September 1, 1971 (but not earlier) on the basis of 1⁄2 month's credit for each full month of service up to January 1, 1977 and thereafter on the basis of 1⁄2 month's credit for each calendar month in which the employee teaches 30 hours or more.
+Such partial-load teachers may be released upon 30 days' written notice and shall resign by giving 30 days' written notice. - 26.10 B For the purpose of determining the service of a partial-load teacher under 27.06 A (iv), (v), (vi), and 27.08 B and for the purpose of determining progression through the grid ten months of on-the-job experience will entitle the employee to one year of service and to progress one step on the grid, except as noted in 26.10 C. - On-the-job experience will be calculated as follows: a partial-load teacher will be entitled to credit for service from September 1, 1971 (but not earlier) on the basis of 1⁄2 month's credit for each full month of service up to January 1, 1977 and thereafter on the basis of 1⁄2 month's credit for each calendar month in which the employee teaches 30 hours or more and from October 1, 2017 (but not earlier) on the basis of one month credit for each calendar month in which the employee teaches 30 hours or more. - 26.10 D In addition to maintaining a record of a partial-load employee's job experience, the college will keep a record of the courses that the employee has taught and the departments/schools where the partial-load employee has taught such courses.